DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

     detail: DDetailed
 ```

-Other options would be DMinimal and DMaximum.
+Other options would be `DMinimal`, `DNormal`, `DDetailed` and `DMaximum`.
 This has only an effect on messages which support the representation in different ways.
+The default value is `DNormal`.

 ### Configuring Frequency limiting